mousepawmedia/devdocs/network/source/guides/staff.rst

 That's all!
 Now you can begin browsing your email.

-..
-IMPORTANT:: Access your company email through the Roundcube client.
+..  important:: Access your company email through the Roundcube client.

-.. _gstaff_network_email_rainloop
+.. _gstaff_network_email_rainloop:

 Rainloop
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^